Use these examples of adjectives to help you understand adjectives a bit better. For more information, see the adjectives page.

 You'll see an example sentence diagram below.
 If you've never done any sentence diagramming before, this is probably going to look scary.

-any of my books or programs, you learn this in an easy, step-by-step way!
+Try not to get overwhelmed.
+If you learn diagramming with any of my books or programs, you learn this in an easy, step-by-step way!

 Adjectives can also act as a predicate adjectives.